hgibling/PRDM9-Variants/collect-known-alleles.md

 # > w     TGTGGGCGGGGCTTTCTCAATAAGTCACACCTCCTCAGACACCAGAGGACACACACAGGGGAGAAGCCCTACGTCTGCAGGGAG
 # > x     TGTGGGCGGGGCTTTAGCAATAAGTCACACCTCCTCAGACACCAGAGGACACACACAGGGGAGAAACCCTATGTCTGCAGGGAG

-# znfs a-t match those from Berg et al 2010, and znfs u-x are new to Hussin 2013
+# znfs a-t match those from Berg 2010, and znfs u-x are new to Hussin 2013

-diff berg-2011-znf-sequences.tsv hussin-2013-znf-sequences.tsv
+diff intermediate-files/berg-2011-znf-sequences.tsv intermediate-files/hussin-2013-znf-sequences.tsv

 # 12a13,14
 # > m     TGTGGGCGGGGCTTTAGAGATAAGTCACACCTCCTCAGACACCAGAGGACACACACAGGGGAGAAGCCCTACGTCTGCAGGGAG